Shrey1306/chopstickz/README.md

-# Chopstickz: AI-Powered Video Editing Platform
+# Chopsticks: AI-Powered Video Editing Platform

 An AI-powered video editing platform designed to simplify content creation for streamers and content creators.